tasbeehismail/social-media-platform/README.md

 # Social Media Platform
-A simple application to handle users, posts, and comments

 ## Requirments
 1. Define a Sequelize model for users with the following fields: username, email, and password.